hbc/edX/edX_Notes.md

 	less na12878_annot.vcf

-We can also check this using bcftools once again:
+You will observe some rows which still contain a '.' where other rows have been replaced with a dbSNP 'rs' identfier.
+We can also check this using bcftools once again (this step is optional):

 	bcftools view -i '%ID = "."' na12878_annot.vcf | bcftools stats